 Though chest bruising in and of itself does not sound very serious, it can be an indicator of a much more serious injury like a broken rib, hematoma, or internal organ injury.
 If the bruising is just bruising, it should heal on its own within a few days.
 However, if the bruising is a symptom of a larger, more serious issue, getting treatment as soon as possible can have a drastic effect on how well and how quickly you can recover from the injury.
 This type of injury can occur any time you are thrown forward in an accident, like in delivery vehicle accidents, or even as a passenger in a rideshare accident.

-Ankle and foot injuries, particularly in your left foot, are common results of car accidents.
+Ankle and foot injuries, particularly in your left foot, are common smaller injuries resulting from car accidents.
 They’re most common from head-on crashes, illegal left turn accidents, flipped car accidents, and T-bone accidents because as the front compartment of the car crumples, many people absorb the impact of that in their feet as they brace themselves against the floor.

 The foot can be swollen for several reasons, including the impact of the dashboard, fluid buildup that occurs when your capillaries are damaged, or a sprained or broken ankle.
 If your foot is swollen after an accident, it is important to see a doctor right away.
 While some foot swelling is normal and even expected after an accident, it can signify a much more serious injury, like a blood clot or sprained ankle.